knzhou/academic-kickstart/content/authors/admin/_index.md

 ---

-I'm a graduate student interested in particle phenomenology and physics education.
-I spent two years in the UK as a Marshall scholar, and am currently a PhD student at Stanford, funded by an NSF Graduate Research fellowship.
+I'm a postdoctoral researcher at UC Berkeley and LBNL, working at the Berkeley Center for Theoretical Physics.
+I am primarily interested in accelerating the discovery of physics beyond the Standard Model through new kinds of precision experiments.
+Many of these ideas focus on detecting ultralight dark matter, though I've also thought about more radical possibilities, such as modifications of long-range forces due to continuous spin.
 A complete CV is available {{% staticref "other/CV.pdf" "newtab" %}}here{{% /staticref %}}.

-I got started by devouring the scifi section of my local public library, but it wasn't until watching *Particle Fever* in college that I knew what I wanted to be.
-I find nothing more thrilling than the process of scientific discovery, whether it's the "aha!" moment of a single student or the collective effort of the entire physics community, and I hope to be a lifelong participant as a professor of physics.
+Previously, I earned my PhD degree at Stanford in 2024, and Master's degrees at Cambridge and Oxford.
+During that period I spent a lot of energy on physics education and outreach, and I'm still always interested in hearing a good physics puzzle.
+For research-related inquiries, you can reach me at <a href="mailto:knzhou@stanford.edu">knzhou@stanford.edu</a>, and for everything else, try <a href="mailto:knzhou@stanford.edu">kzhou7@gmail.com</a>.